github/codeql/docs/codeql/codeql-for-visual-studio-code/exploring-the-structure-of-your-source-code.rst

       :width: 350
       :alt: Add database source to workspace

-2. Navigate to a source file  from a CodeQL database in the File Explorer.
+2. Navigate to a CodeQL database's source file in the File Explorer.

    .. image:: ../images/codeql-for-visual-studio-code/open-source-file.png
       :width: 350